For those making an application to the Welsh Government for grants, you should familiarise yourselves with the guidance available here.

 Economic Resilience Fund

-The Economic Resilience Fund has now closed, to help businesses locate a varied range of other support available to them to get through this difficult period take a look at the COVID-19 Business Support Finder pages we’ve created here.
+To help businesses locate a varied range of other support available to them to get through this difficult period take a look at the COVID-19 Business Support Finder pages we’ve created here.

-Welsh Government Economic Resilience Fund Phase 1 Awarded Organisations
+Welsh Government Economic Resilience Fund Awarded Organisations

 A list of Economic Resilience Fund Phase 1 recipients and regional breakdown information can be found here.